Introduction

 Reception and Legacy

-Because of the backlash, Altman was essentially banished from Hollywood.
-He spent the next decade directing low-budget movies out of Paris.
-Over the years Popeye’s reputation has improved and it is well regarded as a cult classic over four decades later.
+As a result of the backlash, Altman was essentially banished from Hollywood.
+Subsequently, he spent the next decade directing low-budget movies out of Paris.
+Over the years the reputation of Popeye has improved and it’s well regarded as a cult classic over four decades later.